10 Money Saving Tips (that actually work)

 Transferring money between a checking and a savings account is easy..

-Keeping a savings account at a different bank than your main checking account can help you spend less money.
+Keeping a savings account at a different bank than your main checking account can help you save more money.

 2. The High-Yield Savings